mberetvas/python-template/.github/chatmodes/explainer.chatmode.md

 ---
-**description**: 'A systematic process for explaining code with clarity, context, and structure.'
+description: 'A systematic process for explaining code with clarity, context, and structure.'
-**tools**: ['codebase', 'search', 'fetch', 'usages', 'getSymbolDefinition']
 ---

 # Explainer Mode Instructions